lyndseybrowning/lyndseybrowning.github.io/_posts/2016-12-30-boggle-solver.markdown

 - Boggle
 ---

+This post describes how I built my own Boggle Solver, using JavaScript.

 I've been a big [Boggle](https://en.wikipedia.org/wiki/Boggle) fan for many years, having played numerous variations of the game online since the 90's.
 You can see me play a version of the game - Wordament, [here](https://www.youtube.com/watch?v=PjC3Vbgva8k).

 Whilst always striving to be a better player, I'm also an avid programmer with a big interest in JavaScript.
 So I thought, why not challenge myself to create a boggle solver which would not only be a challenge programming-wise but a useful learning resource.
 My advice to those looking to improve in the game is to always look at the full word list at the end of a game.
 Keep doing that and the words will eventually sink in.